Belief-Adaptive MAP Detection for Molecular ISI Channels with Heteroscedastic Noise: Introduction

-\begin{itemize} \item \textbf{BA-MAP: Belief-adaptive MAP thresholding.} To obtain a lightweight, hardware-friendly detector, we model the state uncertainty into belief-matched Gaussian models and select the threshold $\tau$ by the MAP condition. \item \textbf{Soft BA-MAP: Soft-belief, mixture MAP-LLR detection.} The Rx maintains a soft belief (a probability distribution) over ISI states.
-For each observation, it evaluates the posterior odds of bit-$1$ versus bit-$0$ using belief-weighted Gaussian mixtures and decides by the sign of the log-likelihood ratio (LLR).
-This rule is Bayes-optimal for symbol-wise detection given the current state beliefs, minimizes the per-bit error probability, and naturally incorporates unequal priors. \end{itemize}
+\eco{Belief-based and LLR-based detection principles are well established for finite-state communication channels, e.g., in sequence detection and forward-recursion-based MAP receivers~\cite{bcjr}.
+However, most MCvD detectors do not directly combine causal uncertainty over ISI states with state-dependent molecular count variance.} A classic way to account for channel memory is MAP sequence detection~\cite{receiver_akan} using the Viterbi algorithm~\cite{viterbi}.
+However, this algorithm introduces a decision traceback delay and requires additional storage for survivor paths.
+Blockwise iterative methods as introduced in~\cite{iterative-block} also introduce decision delay and are not suitable for time-critical scenarios. \eco{To address this gap, we propose two state-dependent signal detection methods that explicitly model heteroscedastic noise while operating with zero decision delay}: \begin{itemize} \item \textbf{Belief-adaptive MAP thresholding (BA-MAP):} To obtain a lightweight detector, we approximate the state uncertainty using belief-matched Gaussians and select the threshold $\tau$ by the MAP condition. \item \textbf{Soft-belief, mixture MAP-LLR detection (Soft BA-MAP):} The Rx maintains a soft belief (a probability distribution) over ISI states.
+For each observation, it evaluates the posterior odds using belief-weighted Gaussian mixtures and decides by the sign of the log-likelihood ratio (LLR).
+This rule is Bayes-optimal for \eco{zero-delay} symbol-wise detection given the current state beliefs. \end{itemize} \paragraph*{Contributions} \begin{enumerate} \item We formulate the finite–state, heteroscedastic channel and derive a belief-driven \emph{mixture MAP--LLR} detector (Soft BA-MAP) that utilizes the full state mixture. \item We develop a \emph{belief-adaptive MAP threshold} (BA-MAP) that retains state awareness. \item We provide an information-rate framework and analyze the information rates of these strategies. \end{enumerate}

-For evaluating these methods, we develop an information-rate estimator, providing a theoretical analysis of how ISI and state-dependent processing impact fundamental throughput.